 HK-1 ACTION: Required by USA Swimming as of 1/1/2021

 4.8 MEETING LOCATION AND TIME - All meetings of the House of Delegates shall take place at a site within the Territory.
 The House of Delegates or the Board of Directors shall determine the location and time of all meetings of the House of Delegates.
+If federal, state, or local law, policy, or regulation prohibits physical gathering sufficient to conduct a House of Delegates meeting within the Territory, a House of Delegates meeting may be conducted through conference equipment by means of which all persons participating in the meeting can hear each other at the same time.
+In that circumstance, participation by such means shall constitute presence at that meeting

 ARTICLE 5